 I stumbled on, some destinations with far less pictures of me in them than others, and managed to visit 19 countries in 2 years.
 Some destinations I was energised and excited.
 Others I stumbled around new cities, dying to have a nap.
 I waited in airports for delayed flights until 2 in the morning and somewhat forgot the art of how to relax.

 Did it stop me?
 Well, on the rare occasion my husband put his foot down and told me I was too unwell to go anywhere, no, not really.
 Did it cause me to have a mega case of being travel weary?
 You betcha.

 Now that my travel schedule is not quite so full on, I can see how my weariness began and developed.
+I was simply too tired to travel and just a little bit tired of travel.
 Read on to spot some of the signs that you might be a little travel weary.